Find Grad Schools

 Mental Health Counselor Needed Skills

-When polled, Mental Health Counselors say the following skills are most frequently used in their jobs:
+Mental Health Counselors state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.